 The method blank shall be analyzed at a minimum of one per preparation batch.
-In those instances for which no separate preparation method is used (e.g., VOA) the batch shall be defined as environmental samples that are analyzed together with the same method and personnel, using the same lots of reagents, not to exceed the analysis of 20 environmental samples.
+In those instances, for which no separate preparation method is used (e.g., VOA) the batch shall be defined as environmental samples that are analyzed together with the same method and personnel, using the same lots of reagents, not to exceed the analysis of 20 environmental samples.

-Quality Control or Acceptability Requirements Deficiencies and Corrective Actions

-Sampling QC excursions are evaluated by the LCRA Project Manager, in consultation with the LCRA QAO.
-In that differences in sample results are used to assess the entire sampling process, including environmental variability, the arbitrary rejection of results based on pre-determined limits is not practical.
+Quality Control or Acceptability Requirements Deficiencies and Corrective Actions that differences in sample results are used to assess the entire sampling process, including environmental variability, the arbitrary rejection of results based on pre-determined limits is not practical.
 Therefore, the professional judgment of the LCRA Project Manager and QAO will be relied upon in evaluating results.
-Field blanks for trace elements and trace organics are scrutinized very closely.
-Field blank values exceeding the acceptability criteria will automatically invalidate the sample.
-Notations of blank contamination are noted in the data summaries that accompany data deliverables.
-Equipment blanks for metals analysis are also scrutinized very closely.